 When will the honoree be added to the online In Memory Honor Roll?

-For those being honored in 2020, their personal remembrance page on the In Memory Honor Roll will still be created in June 2020 – although the 2020 ceremony has been postponed.
+For those being honored in 2020, their personal remembrance page on the In Memory Honor Roll was created in June 2020 – although the 2020 ceremony has been cancelled.

 When submitting documents online or by email please try to submit clear, legible documents and photographs.